-Through this window, and as of December 31, 2014, an aggregate US$11,842m had been approved in 1,452 public sector loans to 106 developing countries.
+Accounting for almost two-thirds of total, cumulative commitments, Public Sector Lending represents the main pillar of OFID’s operations.
+Through this window, and as of December 31, 2016, an aggregate US$13,069m had been approved in 1,517 concessional loans to 106 developing countries.
 In line with OFID’s founding mandate, the lion’s share of these resources has gone to the low-income nations, which continue to receive priority attention, even as the institution has broadened its scope to include more middle-income partners.

 Activities in 2016

 Public Sector Lending accounted for 47% of total commitments in 2016, attracting a total US$615.4m toward 27 projects in 23 countries.
 With substantial amounts going to the Maldives (US$50m) and Vietnam (US$45m) for transportation projects and to Pakistan (US$50m) for a rehabilitation and reconstruction program, Asia received the largest share, securing US$246.4m (40%) of committed resources.
 The Africa region received US$179.6m (29.2%), followed by LAC with US$136.7m (22.2%), and Europe with US$52.8m (8.6%).

 In keeping with established practice, the sectoral distribution of commitments reflected the priorities of the concerned countries, with almost one-half (49.5%) of the resources going to the transportation sector.
 Agriculture and energy projects also drew considerable funds, attracting US$106m and US$77.6m, respectively.
 The remainder was divided among the following sectors: multisectoral (9.4%), education (4.9%), health (4.3%), and water and sanitation (2.1%).